Website Strategy vs Business Strategy (and why they are so similar)

 Website strategy and business strategy are extremely closely tied to one another – you can’t have one without the other.
 Forbes knew what they were talking about when they described how to create a successful business strategy here.

-I build websites, so I get asked for quotes a lot (well, duh).
+We build websites, so we get asked for quotes a lot (well, duh).
 Unfortunately, the ‘website quote’ is often the starting point for a new business owner when they first have their new business idea.

 While I understand the importance of knowing how much money you’re in for as early as possible, an accurate quote can only be compiled once a LOT of questions have been answered first.